 comply with the law.
 Even where the law may be non-prescriptive or permissive, the following principles will always apply: honesty, fairness, impartiality, discretion, respect and consideration for others and for the environment, accountability and diligence.
 These principles apply to all dealings with all those who interact with, or may be affected by, the activities of the Trust and its academies, including pupils, parents, guardians and carers, work-colleagues, customers, suppliers, inspectors, social services and local communities.

 maintain awareness of the policies and guidelines that govern the working environment at AET and its academies and to seek guidance when necessary.
 Statutory trust-wide and local academy policies are publicly accessible via the Statutory Information page on each academy website.
 All AET trust-wide policies are available to staff on the #OneAET Policy Portal.

 confirm that you have read and understood this Code of Conduct and certain key documents - see Policy links section below, then submit an annual confirmation statement.

 Staff are required to explicitly affirm their understanding of certain policies Once you have read and understood the documents linked below, and had the opportunity to ask questions about them, please make your affirmation statement via the blue button at the bottom of this page.

 Child Protection and Safeguarding

 You are required to understand and acknowledge your role in the welfare and protection of children.
 This includes familiarity with your applicable Safeguarding Policy and the statutory guidance Keeping Children Safe in Education, Part One, including Annexe A.

 Localised academy policies (based on the Trust template) are available on the Statutory Information page of each academy website.
 Please ensure that you have read the policy applicable to your academy.
-For AET School Support Service staff the applicable policy is accessible via the trust-wide Safeguarding and Child Protection Statement on the AET website.
+For AET School Support Service staff the applicable policy is accessible via the trust-wide Safeguarding Policies on the AET website.

 Health & Safety